COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 - Check the [Frequently Asked Questions](https://docs.hpc.shef.ac.uk/en/latest/FAQs.html) to see whether you have a similar problem listed there, e.g. `bash-4.x$` being displayed instead of your username at the bash prompt.
 - Change your password through Muse > My Services > Account Settings.
-- Come to the labs on Fridays or office hours on Mondays for in-person help, and online sessions on Wednesdays for online help.
+- Come to the labs on Thursdays or office hours on Wednesdays for in-person help, and online sessions on Thursdays for online help.

 #### MobaXterm tips